TheCaptain989/bazarr-cleansubs/README.md

 </details>

 ### Logs
 Script logs are integrated into the Bazarr log file.
 The text output of the script is designed to be compatible with the Bazarr log file format.
-This has been tested with Bazarr version(s):
+This has been tested with Bazarr versions:
-- v0.8.2.4 - v1.4.5
+- v0.8.2.4 - v1.5.1

 <details>
 <summary>Example Log Entries</summary>